Kzte/Final-Term-3/readme.md

 ## Acknowledgements

-* Hat tip to anyone whose code was used
+* Paul Loots code in our class project
-* Inspiration
+* Pexels, Pintrest for layout ideas and images
-* etc
+* Franco van Vuuren